hendrikdutoit/reahlbalancesheet/README.rst

 3. The data in the sheet must be in the ranges as in 2 above.
 4. The data file is not checked and assume a, Excel file.
 Loading a non-Excel file will have unexpected results.
+5. SQLite is unstable and erratic due to the number of sessions it can handle.
+We recommend to use MYSL:

+    1. Stop teh Reahl Server if it is running (crtl-c)
+    2. Ensure MySQL is installed
+    3. Change the etc/reahl.config.py by commenting out the SQLite URI and enable the MySQL URI
+    4. Change the userid and password in the MySQL URI to contain an existing userid and password with admin rights.
+    5. Re-initialise the database again as in step 4 of the Installation.
+    6. Restart the Reahl server